CCTV shows 'car cannibal' strip VW Golf GTI for parts to sell on 'black market' outside Sutton Coldfield home

 Footage from Jeremy’s neighbour’s Ring doorbell caught one of the crooks casually walking away with the bumper over his shoulder.

-The car was parked outside Jeremy’s home in Sutton Coldfield, West Mids., when it was attacked at around 2am last Sunday (16/3).
+The car was parked outside Jeremy’s home in Sutton Coldfield when it was attacked at around 2am last Sunday, March 16.

 It is the second time car cannibals – who target certain motors to strip for parts to sell on the black market – had targeted Jeremy’s car.